JoachimEkstrom/Alarmserver_Nodepart/README.md

-A basic SQLite3 database for speed testing.
+A basic SQLite3 database handler for the TwinCAT Eventlogger.
+Exports data as .xlsx and .pdf.
+Require libreoffice to be installed.

 Made changes in node_modules libreoffice-convert index.js accordingly to this issue https://github.com/elwerene/libreoffice-convert/issues/32